-Former Royal Marine Commando, Everest summiteer, expeditioner and general all-round outdoor survival expert David Pearce has travelled the globe over the years visiting some of the most inhospitable environments on earth.
+Former Royal Marine Commando, Everest summiteer, expeditioner and general all-round outdoor survival expert Dave Pearce has travelled the globe over the years visiting some of the most inhospitable environments on earth.
 His incredible survival skills are based on ‘having been there and done it’, which makes him an ideal candidate to speak at WEMski about his own real-life experiences including working with Bear Grylls, Bruce Parry and President Obama.

-Bear Grylls talking about filming with President Obama on the Jonathan Ross Show “It was amazing and it was a phone call I never thought we’d get when The White House rang up and said, ‘He’s a fan of the show, would you ever take him to Alaska or on an adventure?’
+Bear Grylls talking about filming with President Obama on the Jonathan Ross Show, “It was amazing and it was a phone call I never thought we’d get when The White House rang up and said, ‘He’s a fan of the show, would you ever take him to Alaska or on an adventure?’
 Grylls & Pearce also provided insight into the trekking expedition with President Obama.
 He said, “We had like 60 Secret Service, snipers in the mountains, I’m not joking we had the whole four helicopters in the air, it was a crazy whole machine to watch.”

-David spent 25 years as a British Commando, seeing operations in Northern Ireland, Kosovo/ Bosnia and Afghanistan, and becoming a renowned expert in mountain and arctic warfare as well as specialising in other areas of the Royal Marine Commandos.
+Dave Pearce spent 25 years as a British Commando, seeing operations in Northern Ireland, Kosovo/ Bosnia and Afghanistan, and becoming a renowned expert in mountain and arctic warfare as well as specialising in other areas of the Royal Marine Commandos.
 He has organised and led several mountaineering expeditions around the world with his greatest achievement being part of the successful Joint Services Expedition team that scaled one of the largest rock faces in the world and made the first British ascent of Kangchenjunga from the north-east ridge (3rd highest in the world), without supplementary oxygen.

 Upon leaving the army he set up his own business, Peak Aspirations, which offers a variety of services from tailor making outdoor adventures to event speaking around the world, using his Everest experience to inspire people to reach their full potential, whatever that may be.
-David has also worked on various TV programmes using his experience and skills to provide health and safety advice and act as a safety guide during specific adventures and expeditions.
+Dave has also worked on various TV programmes using his experience and skills to provide health and safety advice and act as a safety guide during specific adventures and expeditions.

 Q. What skills would you say are vital in an extreme and challenging environment?